 BYOD (Bring Your Own Device): The European School started BYOD program approximately three years ago.
 According to the policy, the students must sign a responsibility form promising they will only use the mobile device for academic purpose.

 - Student participation increases – students enjoy using their personal devices.
 In the classroom they become more engaged while learning on their devices and the process becomes even more interactive when everyone has access to technologies;

-- Learning becomes student-driven – teaching in digital age is becoming less oriented on directly transferring knowledge but rather showing students how to investigate through vast amount of information to get the knowledge they need.
+- Learning becomes student-driven – teaching in the digital age is becoming less oriented on directly transferring knowledge but rather showing students how to investigate through a vast amount of information to get the knowledge they need.
 BYOD has changed the teaching model.
 With the technologies they are using for BYOD, students have more authority over their own learning process.
 They can ask questions and do research instead of just listening to teachers delivering lectures.

 - Student collaboration and communication increases – collaboration is the key to engagement in today’s classrooms.
 Students use technologies to communicate with their peers and teachers.
 The BYOD program can provide students with far greater opportunities to interact virtually with teachers and work with other students on assignments, projects and content tasks.

 Technology is the part of our students’ daily lives.
-Using of the phones and other digital devices is their second-nature.
+Using the phones and other digital devices is their second-nature.
 But, do we always prepare them for using technology in a relevant way?
 That’s where “digital citizenship” comes into play.

 We need to teach students the rules of the digital world and prepare them to be safe and responsible digital citizens.